Add SSO with Microsoft Entra using SAML 2.0

 Additional Notes

-Process vs Parse
+Process vs. Parse

-Typically, the ProcessSAMLResponse component is all that is needed to parse and validate a SAML response.
-If special circumstances are required, then then Parse* and Validate* methods can be used to manually step through each step that the Process method would handle.
-The following method would be the equivalent to the ProcessSAMLResponse method.
+Typically, the ProcessSAMLResponse method is all that is needed to parse and validate a SAML response.
+If special circumstances are required, then the Parse* and Validate* methods can be used to manually go through each step that the ProcessSAMLResponse method would normally handle.
+The following methods would be equivalent to the ProcessSAMLResponse method.

 • ParseSAMLResponse